 Data collection

 All taxa were grown in 2019 and 2020 at two locations and half the population (represented by 66 taxa from C0, 37 taxa from C1G, 64 taxa from C1P, 58 taxa from C2G, and the 8 parents) was grown in one location in 2021.
 All trails were conducted according to an augmented block design with parents replicated across blocks and all other taxa present only once.
 Grain samples were harvested, germination traits measured, and PHS assessed on all taxa in these locations according to the methodology presented in the Winter Barley section.
-For the spring barleys germination traits were measured at 6, 20, 34, 48, 69, 110, and 160 days post PM and are labeled sTP1-sTP7
+For the spring barleys germination traits were measured at 6, 20, 34, 48, 69, 110, and 160 days post PM and are labeled sTP1-sTP7.
+Previous work has shown that GI measured at sTP1 (6 days post PM) is an excellent proxy for PHS susceptibility.
+A higher GI value corresponds to PHS susceptibility.